qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

      -o-                                    <|>                                    ... // -o- BASE access
      Esc       '"    ,<    .>    pP    yY    | fF    gG    cC    rR    lL         Bksp
-     Tab+LCtl  aA    oO    eE    uU    iI    | dD    hH    tT    nN    sS           -_ LSht+_DRA ;:    qQ    jJ    kK    xX    | bB    mM    wW    vV    zZ    RSht+_FUN   // _FUN _MOV tap
+     Tab+LCtl  aA    oO    eE    uU    iI    | dD    hH    tT    nN    sS           -_ LSht+_MOV ;:    qQ    jJ    kK    xX    | bB    mM    wW    vV    zZ    RSht+_FUN   // _FUN _MOV tap
      -------------------------------------------------------------------
      Left+LAlt Del;_ACC _NSY  Enter+_MOV| Space  _NSY LGUI    Right;_DRA              // _XYZ is to layer
                hold     hold  hold      |        hold         hold                   // Layer switch type
      <1        <2       <3    <4        | 4>     3>   2>      1>                        // Keys by number

-Remarks: The 'Tab' on Left-Control causes a slight delay for using Control in combination with a mouse.
+Remarks: The left modifiers have a slight delay in combination with an outside pointer device (mouse, stylus).
 It seems this will be difficult to fix, because it is spread over two devices.
-To avoid the ±0.2 second delay, activate a layer where Left-Control is direct, such as toggle to `_DRA` on left shift.
+To avoid the ±0.2 second delay, activate a layer where the modifiers are direct, such as the layer toggle on left shift.

 The two keys with ';' (Del;`_ACC`, Right;`_DRA`) do not auto-repeat on double tap, like QMK normal layer-tap keys.
 There is an uncluttered _Delete_ and _Right_ on the `_NSY` or `_MOV` layer respectively.